 This Cranberry Mimosa recipe is as perfect for an elegant party or holiday brunch as it is for a lazy Christmas morning.
 How easy is a cocktail with just two ingredients?

-It's the garnish that takes this mimosa to a whole new level, making it festive enough for the New Year!
+It’s the garnish that takes this mimosa to a whole new level, making it festive enough for New Year’s Eve!

-Making cranberry mimosas take minutes and they make such a lovely presentation!
+Making cranberry mimosas takes minutes and they make such a lovely presentation!
 For more holiday beverages, check out this Cranberry Moscow Mule cocktail and my favorite Raspberry Moscow Mule Cocktail.

 Why We Love This Recipe

-You can make this with Prosecco instead for those who don't care for champagne.
-Either way, it's a delicious and easy drink for the holiday season.
+You can make this with Prosecco instead for those who don’t care for champagne.
+Either way, it’s delicious, easy, and the perfect drink for the holiday season.

-And for those who don't imbibe, switch to ginger ale for a refreshing cocktail that looks just like the real thing.
-The kids will love it, too!
+And for those who don’t imbibe, switch to ginger ale for a refreshing cocktail that looks just like the real thing.
+The kids will love that one, too!

-Cranberry juice cocktail - we use the cocktail version and not pure cranberry juice as it can be pretty tart.
+Cranberry juice cocktail – we use the cocktail version and not pure tart cranberry juice as it can be pretty sour.

 Scroll down to the recipe card for measurements.